 Melanie Klein was one of the first psychoanalysis to work with younger children.
 She innovated several techniques like the integration of toys when working with children and developed theories on infant development.
 Klein also established a training program in psychoanalysis and became known as one of the co-founders of object relations theory.
 She managed to extend Sigmund Freud’s understanding of the unconscious mind.
 Klein analyzed children‘s play and explored the mind of infants, for instance, finding an early Oedipus complex and the earliest roots of the superego.
 Melanie Klein was able to make significant theoretical contributions to psychoanalysis, most notably the ‘paranoid-schizoid position’ and the ‘depressive position‘.
 She further showed how these primitive mental states impact on the adult.

-At yovisto, you can learn more about ‘What positive psychology can help you become‘ in a talk by Martin Seligman
+At yovisto academic video search, you can learn more about ‘What positive psychology can help you become‘ in a talk by Martin Seligman

 References and Further Reading:

 - Melanie Klein’s Theory at the Melanie Klein Trust Website

 - Melanie Klein Biography at the Melanie Klein trust Website

 - Melanie Klein at Famous Psychologists